Table of Contents

 Somatic nervous system

-The somatic nervous system (lat. soma = body) consists of sensory and motor neurons, and its main purpose is the communication between the body and its environment.
+The somatic nervous system (lat. soma = body) consists of sensory and motor neurons, and its main purpose is communication between the body and its environment.

 Autonomic nervous system